22 great wine bars in Paris 2023

 Paris is obviously the best place to visit but it is not always so easy to keep track of the great wine bars in the city of lights.
-We have enlisted the talented local sommelier Thomas Simian at Vantre to give us the keys to the city.
-Here is his guide to the top wine bars in Paris, in order of arrondissement.
+We have enlisted the talented local sommelier Thomas Simian to give us the keys to the city.
+Here is his guide to the top wine bars in Paris, plus tips from other wine professionals.

 Address: 1 Rue de la Banque, Paris